Follow Us On

 Desserts

 Bahamians enjoy a variety of desserts, including tarts (coconut and pineapple), guava duff, bread pudding, rum cake and cornmeal pudding.
 Fruit cake is eaten during the Christmas holiday.
-Benny and peanut cake (which are not cakes at all) are also favorites among Bahamians.
+Benny and peanut cake (which are not cakes at all) are also favorites among Bahamians!!.

 Owner info